pharo-iot/PharoThings/README.md

     - Arduino driven by [Firmata](https://github.com/firmata/arduino), soon
     - Beaglebone, soon

+Now PharoThings is in the beta stage together with documentation and videos.
+It will be improved constantly.

 ## Installation on Raspberry

 1) Download Pharo 6 and install server part of PharoThings: